openlegend/core-rules/core/SRD.md

 requisite attribute to invoke.
 The cost of this feat is equal to the Power Level of the chosen boon.
 You can invoke the chosen boon despite lacking the necessary attribute.
 For invocation rolls, treat your attribute score as the Power Level of the boon.
+If the boons has multiple attribute prerequisite options, you choose one attribute when you take this feat.
 Additionally, you count as having access to the chosen boon for the purpose of meeting feat prerequisites, and your attribute for meeting such prerequisites is equal to the Power Level of the boon.
 The Boon Access feat bypasses the normal attribute score restrictions based on character level, so a first level character could spend all 6 of their feat points to begin play with access to a Power Level 6 boon.

 You may acquire this feat multiple times.
 Each time, select a new boon. \newline